status-im/status-go/RELEASING.md

 ## Releasing from a branch

-TODO: create a script that can do that instead of maual work.
+TODO: create a script that can do that instead of manual work.

-1. Make sure that your branch is rebased on develop,
+1. Make sure that your branch is rebased on `develop`,
 1. Change `VERSION` file content to `0.X.Y-beta.Z.$GIT_SHA` where `GIT_SHA` is the commit you want to release,
 1. Go to [Jenkins job](https://ci.status.im/job/status-go/job/parallel/) and use your branch.
 NOTE: do **not** select "RELEASE".